 ‘Free sugars’ is a relatively new term coined by the WHO and refers to:

-2. plus some naturally occurring concentrated sugars and syrups, such as:
+Plus some naturally occurring concentrated sugars and syrups, such as:

-• syrups (e.g. agave, rice malt, maple syrup)
+- Syrups (e.g. agave, rice malt, maple syrup)

-• fruit juice and fruit juice concentrates.
+- Fruit juice and fruit juice concentrates.

 Importantly, it does NOT include sugars naturally present in milk (lactose), whole fruit (fructose, glucose) and vegetables (fructose, sucrose) as these are considered safe and okay to consume in any amount.
 And for the purposes of Clean Eating, I agree.

 We need to Teach our Children how much Sugar is Too much Sugar.
-We can start to do this by:

-- Introducing a ‘One treat a day’ policy.
+- Introducing a One treat a day policy.

 - Give up the Soda.
-These days an average under 18 year old is getting 25% of their sugar intake from sugar drinks (including fruit juice), which by the way, could be reduced instantly by just drinking water.Â
+These days an average under 18 year old is getting 25% of their sugar intake from sugar drinks (including fruit juice), which by the way, could be reduced instantly by just drinking water

-- Giving them a list of healthy snack alternatives.
+- Giving them a list of healthy snack alternatives

-- Show then how much sugar is in the food they want to eat.
+- Show then how much sugar is in the food they want to eat

 It’s easy to monitor the amount of sugar you eat when you are physically spooning it onto your food.
 You can count. one teaspoon, two teaspoons.
 But what if you can’t see it?

-Processed foods are laden with hidden sugars.
 Soda, fruit juices, candies, and ice cream are the obvious culprits, but it’s also in the ‘healthy options’ including breads, meats, and it’s your favorite condiments like BBQ sauce and ketchup.
 Even some infants formula can contain as much sugar as a can of soda.

-The Danger of Sneaky Sugar
+Sneaky Sugar

 Today, an average American consumes about 37 teaspoons of sugar per day and this figure goes up not down every year.
 Remember the recommended amount of 6 teaspoons?
 Hmmm.

-In the 1700s the average person only consumed four pounds of sugar per year1 – and that’s most likely from healthful natural sources like fruits, and not from the processed foods you see in supermarket shelves today.
 Now though, the average American consumes roughly 47 pounds of cane sugar and 35 pounds of high-fructose corn syrup every year.
 And they don’t even know it!
 See the Washington Post results for the study for free here.

-Carey, you say, there is no way my family is eating 37 teaspoons of sugar a day!
+You might say, there is no way my family is eating 37 teaspoons of sugar a day!
 No way.

 Okay.
 Think about it just for a moment.